vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 ##### Existing Features

-> - Designed with HTML5, CSS3, JavaScript and Bootstrap.
+> - Designed with HTML5, CSS3, JavaScript and Materialize.
 > - Sticky navigation bar allows the user to easily navigate between pages.
 > - Footer allows the user quick accessibility to social media links.
 > - About page describing the project.